Introduction

 - Some new hardware features might not be fully supported

-- GPU acceleration is still in development (OpenGL partially supported)
+- GPU acceleration is under development (OpenGL partially supported)

 0. Prepare Gentoo Asahi Live USB#